imdrasil/jennifer.cr/docs/migration.md

 All changes are executed one by one so you also could add data changes here (in `#up` and/or `#down`).

-To be sure that your db is up to date, add `Jennifer::Migration::Runner.migrate` in `spec_helper.cr`.

 #### Enum

 Now enums are supported as well but each adapter has own implementation.
 For mysql is enough just write down all values: